Mobilizing Earth Science for Impact: How DevGlobal’s NASA Lifelines Team Supported Crisis Response in Goma

 NASA Lifelines is a six-year initiative building a global community between Earth scientists and humanitarian experts.
 Led by international services firm DevGlobal, in partnership with NASA, the program brings together humanitarians, Earth scientists, and policy leaders to unlock the power of satellite data in some of the world’s most complex crises.

 That mission came into sharp focus in early 2025, when escalating violence from the M23 militia displaced thousands in eastern Democratic Republic of Congo (DRC).
-In Goma, local engineer Dr. Armand Kimanuka, a data analyst at Dussoft Engineering, reached out through the NASA Lifelines network with a critical need: could Earth observation data help guide civilians to safety?
+In Goma, local engineer Dr. Armand Kimanuka, a co-founder of Dussoft Engineering, reached out through the NASA Lifelines network with a critical need.
+Could Earth observation data help guide civilians to safety?

 Navigating data challenges & building new collaborations